 and Public Affairs, Princeton University

-‘What’s Left of the Jungle humanizes the people that sacrifice—
+‘The Elephant Jungle humanizes the people that sacrifice—

 invisibly, often involuntarily and generally without thanks—so that